asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 <li style="visibility:hidden;">Language reflection support</li>

 NOTES:
-Macros are a form of code generator.
+Next, Macros are a just a form of code generator.

 @@@